itzzshirlayyy/distributed/README.md

 2. Fun Retro is using [Firebase](http://www.firebase.com).
 First create an account at firebase.
 Then create a test project.
 3. Enable sign-up using Email/Password for your project.
 This can be done through the 'Authentication' tab for the project.
+4. Go to project settings (https://console.firebase.google.com/u/0/project/<your-project>/settings/general) -> General -> and copy the `Web API Key`.
+5. Go to project settings (https://console.firebase.google.com/u/0/project/<your-project>/settings/general) -> Cloud Messaging -> and copy the `Sender ID`.
-4. Change the file on js/vendor/firebaseInitialization.js and replace the values with your project values
+6. Change the file on js/vendor/firebaseInitialization.js and replace the values with your project values as copied from steps 4 and 5.

 ```
 var config = {